How to Find the Right Couples Therapist in Los Angeles: A Local Guide

 Step 7: Schedule a Consultation and Trust Your Gut

 Most LA-based therapists offer free or low-cost consultation calls.
-Use this opportunity to ask:
+Use this opportunity to ask questions like:

 Pay attention to how you feel during the conversation.
 Do they make you feel heard and respected?
 If not, keep searching.